AlexanderDewhirst/networking_time_series_collection/README.md

 5. The application will execute without Wireshark and the Sniffer thread streaming network packets to the database.
 However, we can configure Wireshark to allow execution by cron by modifying the file `dumpcap` path in `config.ini` for `pyshark` within your current Python dependencies (ex. `/usr/local/lib/python3.9/site-packages/pyshark`).
 The dumpcap path should point to your TShark installation (ex. `dumpcap_path = /Applications/Wireshark.app/Contents/MacOS/tshark`)

-## Getting Started - Docker (WIP)
+## Getting Started - Docker
-Clone the repository and navigate to the directory of choice.
 Build the docker image with
 ```
-docker build -t port_monitor .
+docker compose up --build --detach --force-recreate
 ```

-We can then start the container using out new image with
+We can then attach to the container with the following
 ```
-docker run -it -d --net=host port_monitor
+docker exec -it <container_id> /bin/bash
 ```

 ##### LIMITATIONS